How Writers Write Poetry I MOOC-Pack

-Start by clicking on Class 1 in the navigation menu at the left.
-You will find directions for the class one video, audio file, transcript, assignment, and discussion questions.
+Start by clicking on Class 1 in the Poetry I MOOC-Pack Page Menu at the left.
+You will find directions for the class one video, audio file, transcript, and assignment.

 If you have any trouble navigating this MOOC-Pack, visit our HOW TO USE page for instructions on using this website.
 If you need to contact us with any questions or concerns, please visit the CONTACT | HELP | FEEDBACK page.